The Affine Space¶

 Similarly to creation of a quantity,

-if someone does not like the operator-based syntax to create a quantity_point
+if someone does not like the operator-based syntax to create a quantity_point, the same results

 can be achieved with a two-parameter constructor: